techmyth/techmyth.github.io/content/posts/ntap-flexcache.en.md

 Info: [Job 883] 'vserver peer create' job queued
 ```

-Once the peer relationship has been created between both vservers, you can continue to validate that the source volume was created as required.
+Once the peer relationship has been created between both `vservers`, you can continue to validate that the source volume was created as required.
 To validate the volume, the `volume show` command is used from the local cluster shell.
 In this lab I am going to use the volume named `share`.

 ```text
 OnPrem-HQ::*> volume show -vserver NAS